besioini/e-com-app-client/README.md

-# MERN MArketPulse Learning Project
+# MERN Marketpulse Learning Project

 ## Overview
 This MERN (MongoDB, Express.js, JavaScript, React, Node.js) stack application is a tiny e-com application, designed as a learning project during for PerScholas bootcamp program to enhance my software engineering skills by addressing various full-stack development challenges.
 It was chosen specifically to encounter and solve common software development problems in a practical context.